 he patient case study revealed a 13% increase in detection of high-grade disease (HGCIN) across all patients, with 50% increase reported in women with low-grade cytology.
 In 92% of these cases, disease was confirmed with a single biopsy.

 Although colposcopy is an important method in detecting cervical cancer, in practice, the procedure has not drastically changed over the last 90 years, and diagnosis depends on the subjective assessment of visual indicators by the clinician.

-“Colposcopy referrals are expected to increase dramatically following the introduction of HPV screening and ZedScan can provide a cost effective means to accommodate this growth.
+Colposcopy referrals are also expected to increase dramatically following the introduction of HPV screening and ZedScan can provide a cost-effective means to accommodate this growth.

-Zilico will be located in Hall 16, Stand F18-5.
+To find out more visit Zilico at MEDICA 2016 in Hall 16, Stand F18-5.